SmartLink (smart card): Expansion

 The Port Authority, part of several transit systems in the New York-New Jersey region, is hoping that one day there will be a universal fare card for the region's transportation.
 However, estimates for expanding the SmartLink card to the New York City Subway and MTA buses may cost as high as $300 million.
 Estimates for adding New Jersey Transit would cost an additional $100 million.
-However, the adoption of OMNY on New York City Transit and the planned adoption on PATH to replace the MetroCard and SmartLink (on PATH) will mean that SmartLink will not be expanded to other transit systems, as it will be discontinued in 2023.
+However, the adoption of OMNY on New York City Transit will mean that SmartLink will not be expanded to other transit systems.

 Future

 In June 2019, the Port Authority announced it was in talks with the MTA to implement OMNY on the PATH by 2022.
 Under the presented plan, SmartLink would be phased out along with the MetroCard by 2023.
-In November 2021, the Port Authority indicated that it would instead implement its own fare payment method system, which would be similar to OMNY.
-Though the as-yet-unnamed fare system will accept debit and credit cards and phones for fare payment, the Port Authority did not indicate whether the fare system and OMNY would accept each other's farecards.
+In November 2021, the Port Authority indicated that it would instead implement its own fare payment system, which would be similar to OMNY.
+TAPP, or total access PATH payment, will accept debit and credit cards and phones for fare payment, the Port Authority indicated it would not accept OMNY at the new turnstiles.
 The same month, officials awarded a $99.4 million contract to Cubic Transportation Systems for the installation of the new fare-payment system, which would replace SmartLink by 2024.
 The new fare payment system would be tested in a few stations in early 2023 before being installed across the network in the latter half of the year.
-SmartLink cards would be accepted on the new fare payment system.
+SmartLink cards would not be accepted on the new fare payment system.